learningequality/studio-docs/docs/add_content.rst

       :alt:

 * |unpublishedResource| **Unpublished resource** status indicates that you have added new resources or topics to the channel since the last time it was published.
-* |unpublishedChange| **Unpublished change** status indicates that you have changed some resources or topics metadata since the last time it was published.
+* |unpublishedChange| **Unpublished change** status indicates that you have changed some resources' or topics' metadata since the last time it was published.
 * |someIncomplete| **N incomplete resources** status indicates that some of the resources are missing the required metadata, and that you need to provide them before publishing.
 * |allIncomplete| **All N incomplete resources** status indicates that all resources in the topic are missing some required metadata, and that you need to provide them before publishing.